apache/metron/README.md

 Some high level links to the relevant subparts of the architecture, for more information:
-* [Parsers](metron-platform/metron-parsers) : Parsing data from kafka into the Metron data model and passing it downstream to Enrichment.
+* [Parsers](metron-platform/metron-parsers) : Base classes for parsing data from kafka into the Metron data model and passing it downstream to Enrichment.
 * [Enrichment](metron-platform/metron-enrichment) : Enriching data post-parsing and providing the ability to tag a message as an alert and assign a risk triage level via a custom rule language.
 * [Indexing](metron-platform/metron-indexing) : Indexing the data post-enrichment into HDFS, Elasticsearch or Solr.

+Metron Extensions
+* [Metron Parser Extensions](metron-extensions/metron-parser-extensions) : Parser Extensions parsing data from supported sources

 Some useful utilities that cross all of these parts of the architecture:
 * [Stellar](metron-platform/metron-common) : A custom data transformation language that is used throughout metron from simple field transformation to expressing triage rules.